A map of the project route. State-specific maps are available here.

 Some opponents of the line argue against the idea that Fargo-St. Cloud is needed to increase reliability throughout the region.
 Most focus on harm to property values and potential negative health impacts as primary reasons for opposition.Though most opposing the project have concentrated on grassroots efforts, some landowners and municipalities have unsuccessfully petitioned courts to stop or delay the project.

 At local meetings, residents expressed concern over how the line would negatively impact their land and communities.
 Further, the city of Fargo has requested route modification in order to ensure that this line will not interfere with future growth.
-In response, CapX2020 applied for 12 route changes to accomodate irrigation systems and environmentally sensitive lands.
+In response, CapX2020 applied for 12 route changes to accommodate irrigation systems and environmentally sensitive lands.
 Of these 12, 10 were approved by the PUC.

 An economic impact study conducted by the University of Minnesota Duluth estimated that nearly 8,000 construction jobs would be created from the project, and that every dollar spent for the CapX2020 project would help to stimulate $1.93.
 The project has made about $8 million in purchases from one local steel company in Minneapolis, and involves up to 40 employees a year on the project order.

 Recent decisions by the Minnesota Supreme Court and the Minnesota Legislature upheld and expanded the states' Buy the Farm law passed in 1973.
 In addition to landowners having the option to sell their entire property to a utility rather than just a specified easement, they may now apply for additional reimbursement for costs incurred from relocation--such as organic certification.

 Clean Energy Potential: